slide-lig/plcmpp/README.md

 # pLCM++

 A fast C++ implementation of the LCM (Linear Closed itemsets Miner) algorithm, as proposed by T.Uno & H.Arimura.
-It is multi-threaded, as proposed by Négrevergne et al., hence the name of its main class: PLCM.
+It is multi-threaded, as proposed by Négrevergne et al.

 The pLCM++ implementation started as a port of [jLCM](https://github.com/martinkirch/jlcm) to C++. jLCM is a parallel implementation of the LCM algorithm, in java,